All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 Each individual branch has standards to which individuals must meet.

-This process is done by visiting various stations in which you will perform medical and physical testing as well as completing questionnaires.
+This process is done by visiting various stations at which you will perform medical and physical testing as well as completing questionnaires.

 Where is MEPS conducted?